Giovanni Bacordo: Military background

-He also served as Deputy Commander for Fleet Operations of the Naval Forces Western Mindanao; Deputy Commander of the Naval Forces West; and The Naval Public Information Officer and Spokesman.
-He also led the Naval Sea Systems Command and the Philippine Fleet in April 2019, before being appointed as the new Flag Officer-in-Command of the Philippine Navy on February 3, 2020.
-As the Chief of the Philippine Navy, he pushed for a “modern mindset” and a "modern system" set to be implemented to every Sailor and Marines, as the navy undergoes a modernization program; strict implementation of Fields of Specialization for Officers and Enlisted Personnel's skills in order to utilize the troops' overall effectiveness towards the navy's overall missions and its modernization; and the sustainment suite for new platforms, weapons and sensors of the Fleet and the Marines, in order to fulfill its mandate and its long-term goal to build a modern, credible and effective navy.
+He also served as Deputy Commander for Fleet Operations of the Naval Forces Western Mindanao; Deputy Commander of the Naval Forces West; and the naval public information officer and spokesman.
+He also led the Naval Sea Systems Command and the Philippine Fleet in April 2019, before being appointed as the new flag officer-in-command of the Philippine Navy on February 3, 2020.
+As the chief of the Philippine Navy, he pushed for a “modern mindset” and a "modern system" set to be implemented to every sailor and marine, as the navy undergoes a modernization program; strict implementation of fields of specialization for officers and enlisted personnel's skills in order to utilize the troops' overall effectiveness towards the navy's overall missions and its modernization; and the sustainment suite for new platforms, weapons and sensors of the Fleet and the Marines, in order to fulfill its mandate and its long-term goal to build a modern, credible and effective navy.
 He earned his third star and was promoted to vice admiral on April 22, 2020.
 The position of Flag Officer-in-Command was changed to Chief of the Navy in June 2020.

 During his term as the Chief of the Philippine Navy, he also oversaw the overall naval operations amidst the effects of the COVID-19 pandemic in the Philippines, the arrival of the 2 Jose Rizal-class frigates, the completion of the mission preparedness training of the navy's two AgustaWestland AW159 Wildcat anti-submarine helicopters; the negotiations for the submarine acquisition project and other asset acquisition projects, which were delayed due to the Pandemic; and the planned acquisition of 5 Cyclone-class patrol ships from the United States Navy.
+He spearheaded the rehabilitation of the Philippine Navy Museum at Fort San Felipe, Cavite in October 2020.